 Enter Vansittart Bay and go ashore at Jar Island to experience the mystical culture of Kimberley’s Aboriginal people at an outdoor gallery of prehistoric Gwion Gwion rock art.
 The elegant images, dating from tens of thousands of years ago, are also known as “Bradshaw figures,” after Joseph Bradshaw, who first recorded the style in 1891.
-If time permits, explore the remains of a WWII DC-3 plane that crashed nearby.
+(B,L,D)

 The Kimberley coast is known for its dramatic tides.
 We’ll arrive at the reef surrounding the Montgomery Islands at high tide and position ourselves to watch the water drop rapidly and miles of reef appear suddenly, as if rising from the sea.
 This is a fantastic opportunity to spot birds and marine life such as cormorants, egrets, sea turtles, and reef sharks as they forage for marine life trapped by the reef.
 Continue to Raft Point, where we climb up to a saddle of rock filled with ancient rock art.
 Trace the lore of the sacred Wandjina ancestors and their great fish trace in paintings depicting spirits and native creatures.

 Day 11 — Talbot Bay & Horizontal Waterfalls